How Biased are Your Features?: Computing Fairness Influence Functions with Global Sensitivity Analysis: Introduction

+\item \textbf{Formalism:} We propose to measure the contribution of individual and intersectional features towards the bias of a classifier operating on a dataset by estimating their \textbf{F}airness \textbf{I}nfluence \textbf{F}unctions (FIFs) (Section~\ref{sec:fifs}).
+Our method is based on transforming existing fairness metrics into the difference of the scaled conditional variances of classifier's prediction, which we then decompose using Global Sensitivity Analysis (GSA)\textemdash a standard technique recommended by regulators to assess numerical models~\citep{eu,usepa}.
+FIFs have several desirable properties (Theorem~\ref{thm:fif_property}), including the decomposability property~\cite{begley2020explainability,lundberg2020explaining}.
+This property states that the sum of FIFs of all individual and intersectional features equals the bias of the classifier.
+With this formulation of FIFs, we can identify which features have the greatest influence on bias by looking at the disparity in their scaled decomposed variance between sensitive groups.

-\textit{2.
-Algorithmic:} We instantiate an algorithm, {\framework}, for computing FIFs for subsets of features for a given classifier, a dataset, and any group fairness metrics, namely statistical parity, equalized odds, and predictive parity (Sec.~\ref{sec:fairxplainer}).
-The key ideas are to import techniques from Global Sensitivity Analysis (GSA)~\citep{saltelli2008global} to decompose the variance of the prediction of the classifier among the subset of features and to use a local regression method~\cite{loader2006local} to compute FIFs.
+\item \textbf{Algorithmic:} We propose a new algorithm, called {\framework}, to estimate individual and intersectional FIFs of features given a dataset, a classifier, and a fairness metric.
+The algorithm is capable of working with any linear group fairness metric, including statistical parity, equalized odds, or predictive parity (Section~\ref{sec:fairxplainer}).
+Building on GSA~\citep{saltelli2008global} techniques, {\framework} solves a local regression problem~\cite{loader2006local} based on cubic splines~\cite{li2010global} to decompose the variance of the classifier's prediction among all the subsets of features.

-\textit{3.
-Experimental:} We experimentally validate that {\framework} is significantly more accurate and can capture the intersectional or joint effect of the features on the bias induced by a classifier (Sec.~\ref{sec:experiments}).
-Improvement in accuracy and extension to intersectional FIFs are both absent in the existing works aimed to this problem~\cite{begley2020explainability,lundberg2020explaining}.
-Also, {\framework} enables us to detect the change in FIFs due to different fairness enhancing algorithms and fairness reducing attacks, which opens up new avenues to analyze the effects of these algorithms.
+\item \textbf{Experimental:} We evaluate {\framework} on a variety of real-world datasets and machine learning classifiers to demonstrate its efficiency in estimating the individual and intersectional FIFs of features.
+Our results show that {\framework} has a higher accuracy in approximating bias using estimated FIFs compared to existing methods (Section~\ref{sec:experiments}).
+Our estimation of FIFs also shows a strong correlation with fairness interventions.
+Furthermore, {\framework} yields more granular explanation of the sources of bias by combining both individual and intersectional FIFs, and also detects patterns that existing fairness explainers cannot.
+Finally, {\framework} enables us to observe changes in FIFs as a result of different fairness enhancing algorithms~\cite{calmon2017optimized,hardt2016equality,kamiran2012decision,zemel2013learning,zhang2018mitigating,zhang2018fairness,zhang2019faht} and fairness reducing attacks~\cite{hua2021human,mehrabi2020exacerbating,solans2020poisoning}.
+This creates opportunities to further examine the impact of these algorithms. \end{enumerate}

 We illustrate the usefulness of our contributions via an example scenario proposed in~\citep{ghosh2020justicia}.